 Return to the list

-The Chapel of the Ursulines is a jewel from the end of the 17th century with its painted wooden ceiling
+The Chapelle des Ursulines is a jewel of the late 17th century with its painted wooden ceiling

 85400 LUCON